 Ready to Store Rainwater for Later Beneficial Use

 Rainwater harvesting is one part of the Texas State Water Plan by the TWDB (link) as an alternative water source.
-Rainwater harvesting helps to alleviate the strain on utility water as well as help managing stormwater, by putting it to a later use.
+Rainwater harvesting helps to alleviate the strain on utility water as well as help managing stormwater, by putting it to later use.
 Since rainwater collection is a solution for the state as well as on many local levels, rebates and tax incentives are very common in Texas.
-In addition, the Texas Tax Code exempts rainwater harvesting equipment and supplies from state sales tax (Texas Tax Code §151.355).
+The Texas Tax Code also exempts rainwater harvesting equipment and supplies from state sales tax (Texas Tax Code §151.355).

-View the Section 151.355 of the Texas Tax Code (link).
-In order to have your system components be sales-tax free, you must fill out a Texas Tax Exemption Application Form 01-339 and give it to the supplier at the time of purchase.
+View Section 151.355 of the Texas Tax Code (link).
+In order to have your system components be sales-tax-free, you must fill out a Texas Tax Exemption Application Form 01-339 and give it to the supplier at the time of purchase.

-In order to claim the rebate, you must meet all of the eligibility requirements.
+You must meet all of the eligibility requirements to be able to claim this rebate.
 The system needs to be installed, and the application submitted with an itemized, dated, paid-in-full receipt with the vendor contact information.
 Commercial rainwater systems need to also include an IRS W-9 form.
 The rebate checks take on average six to eight weeks to be mailed out.

 Checklist for rainwater systems that have a 500-Gallon capacity or more